Quantum fluctuations masquerade as halos: Bounds on ultra-light dark matter from quadruply-imaged quasars: Inference method and dataset

 \subsection{Inference method}

+The inference method in this work follows the methodology detailed in \citet{Gilman2019c,Gilman2019a}.
 Our goal in this work is to compute the posterior probability distribution of a set of hyper-parameters, ${\bf{q}}_{\rm{sub}}$, that define properties of ultra-light dark matter, given a sample of quadruply-imaged quasars with data ${\bf{D}}$.
 Labelling the data for the $n$th lens $\bf{d}_n$, as each lens system contributes an independent source of information, we can express the posterior as a product of individual likelihoods \begin{ceqn}

 \end{ceqn} where $\pi\left(\bf{q}_{\rm{sub}}\right)$ is the prior on the hyper-parameters, and $\mathcal{L}\left({\bf{d}}_n | {\bf{q}}_{\rm{sub}} \right)$ is the likelihood of the $n$th dataset given the parameters.